entropicgeo/Vikunja-Calendar-Companion/README.md

     The app stores some configuration details in-browser, like label filter selections and date field.
 You can clear browser data with the Clear browser data button.
     The app will communicate with your Vikunja instance via the protocol you set and that Vikunja allows - if you use HTTP as your API_BASE_URL, your token could be exposed, so don't do that on an insecure network.
 Your token and Vikunja URL is not persisted by the application.
+Calendar day labels (i.e. 6/1 is "red") are persisted server-side in a lowdb json file.

-4. Concurrent use with Vikunja
+5. Concurrent use with Vikunja

     Updates made in Vikunja will not be loaded into the web app without clicking "Load tasks" again.
 Use with caution if you are editing tasks in Vikunja at the same time;
     editing a task description in Vikunja, then moving the tasks in the calendar app without reloading tasks will result in those changes getting overwritten.